Call Us

 The long-term effects of ketamine can be severe.
 When someone regularly abuses or is addicted to the drug, they're likely to see their physical and mental health deteriorate and their quality of life diminish as they focus their time and energy on getting, taking and recovering from ketamine.

-Understanding ketamine and the bladder
+About ketamine bladder

 Chronic ketamine use can have a devastating impact on the bladder, leading to a condition known as ketamine-associated cystitis.
 This condition can cause frequent and urgent urination, pelvic pain, and a burning sensation when passing urine.
 Over time, these symptoms can worsen, resulting in a significantly reduced bladder capacity, where even small amounts of urine trigger an intense need to urinate.
 This is caused by chronic inflammation and scarring of the bladder wall (fibrosis).
 Some people may also experience blood in their urine or struggle with incontinence, which can severely disrupt daily life.